sitaramp/dotfiles-local/README.md

  <leader>cd       change path to active buffer file
  <leader>cc       comment out line or visual selection block
  <leader>cu       comment out line
+ <leader>gb       gitblame
+ <leader>gd       gitdiff

  [b and ]b       prev and next buffer
  [g and ]g       prev and next git change hulk
  [q and ]q       prev and next quick window
  [w and ]w       prev and next ALE errors
+ [on and ]on     on/off the numbers
+ [or and ]or     on/off the relative numbers

+ [c and ]c   vimdiff prev and next conflict in change do          vimdiff diff obtain dp          vimdiff diff put

+ :CLEAN      cleanup trailing white spaces
  :SudoWrite  write buffer

- [c ]c       vimdiff prev and next conflict in change do          vimdiff diff obtain dp          vimdiff diff put

- <leader>gb  gitblame
- <leader>gd  gitdiff
- [on and ]on     on/off number
- [or and ]or     on/off relativenumber
- :CLEAN      cleanup trailing white spaces
 ```
+For more information see: https://learnxinyminutes.com/docs/vim/

 ### GIT

-1. Create  ~/.gitconfig.user to store personal inforation like Name and Email
+1. Create  ~/.gitconfig.user to store personal information like Name and Email
 ```
 [user]
     email = someuser@example.com